mev-fyi/data/README.md

 3. Research papers, can be browsed on the Google Sheet [here](https://docs.google.com/spreadsheets/d/1POtuj3DtF3A-uwm4MtKvwNYtnl_PW6DPUYj6x7yJUIs/edit#gid=1299175463).
 This file contains a list of research papers, the papers' title, authors, topics, and link.

+## YouTube Video Transcripts

+We've curated a selection of YouTube channels focused on MEV and related topics.
+Each channel's videos come with their respective transcripts to enable easy "Ctrl+F" searches.
+This repository offers an invaluable tool to parse video content with LLMs, create glossaries, definitions, and more.

 ## How to Contribute